A Newberry Library adult education class. Summer 2026. Tuesdays 2:00-4:00pm (CT), by Zoom, July 21 through August 11. Registration information here.

 This class is structured around a film and a text.
 By seeing either recommended version of the film first, students should arrive at the first session with 1) the overall story of the play in mind, 2) reactions to the play’s characters and themes, 3) questions about plot, and 4) questions about Shakespeare’s life and times.

-A Midsummer Night’s Dream has not only provoked critical discussions of fairy tales, theatricality, romance, and love, but also debates on class, gender, and diverse forms of colonialism.
-Slides in class will highlight several relevant works held by the Newberry Library Special Collections (there are many, many illustrated volumes to consider), including the fantastic First and Second Folios of Shakespeare’s work.
+Each of the four sessions will include a handout with suggestions for what to focus on in the upcoming reading, as well as insights from specific, relevant examples of Shakespeare criticism through the years.
+Since the play’s first performances, A Midsummer Night’s Dream has stimulated critical discussions of fairy tales, theatricality, romance, and love, and it has also contributed significantly to debates on class, gender, and diverse forms of colonialism.
+Slides in class will highlight several relevant works held by the Newberry Library Special Collections, including the fantastic First Folio of Shakespeare’s work.

 No AI technology will be used in the development or presentation of lectures and class materials.